raspberry-pi-instalar-noobs

 raspberry-instalar-noobs-6

-We patiently wait while Noobs installs the selected operating system on the memory card.
+We wait patiently while Noobs installs the selected operating system on the memory card.

 raspberry-instalar-noobs-7